MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-09.md

 In the Hierarchy window, select the **MixedRealityToolkit** object, then in the Inspector window, select the **Input** tab, expand the **Input Data Providers** section and then the **Input Simulation Service** section, and clone the **DefaultMixedRealityInputSimulationProfile** to replace it with your own customizable **Input Simulation Profile**:

 > [!TIP]
-> For a reminder on how to clone MRTK profiles, you can refer to the [How to configure the Mixed Reality Toolkit Profiles](mrlearning-base-ch2.md#how-to-configure-the-mixed-reality-toolkit-profiles-change-spatial-awareness-display-option) instructions.
+> For a reminder on how to clone MRTK profiles, you can refer to the [Configuring the Mixed Reality Toolkit profiles](mr-learning-base-03.md) instructions.

 In the **Eye Simulation** section, check the **Simulate Eye Position** checkbox to enable eye tracking simulation:

 If you now enter Game mode, you can test the spin and blip effects you implemented by adjusting the view so the cursor hits one of the objects and using hand interaction or speech command to select the object:

 > [!NOTE]
-> If you did not use the DefaultHoloLens2ConfigurationProfile to clone your customizable MRTK configuration profile, as instructed in the [Configure the Mixed Reality Toolkit](mrlearning-base-ch1.md#configure-the-mixed-reality-toolkit) instructions, eye tracking may not be enable in your project and will need to be enabled.
+> If you did not use the DefaultHoloLens2ConfigurationProfile to clone your customizable MRTK configuration profile, as instructed in the [Configuring the Mixed Reality Toolkit profiles](mr-learning-base-03.md) instructions, eye tracking may not be enable in your project and will need to be enabled.
 For that, you can refer to the [Getting started with eye tracking in MRTK](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.html) instructions.

 ### 6. Enable Gaze Input in the Visual Studio project's app capabilities